Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 30s–50s Lowest rates Long track record, mature driving

-As your teen matures into a young adult, also explore car insurance options for young adults ages 18–25 to make sure you're still getting the best possible rate at every stage.
+As your teen matures into a young adult, explore car insurance for young adults ages 18–25 to make sure you're still getting the best possible rate at every stage.
+You can also review our teen driver insurance 2026 guide for a deeper breakdown of costs by age and gender.

 Frequently Asked Questions